User-generated content marketing: How your employees can contribute video with their smartphone

 How to empower your employees to capture video in the field with their phone

-Like anything, motivating employees to get on board with a new initiative takes time (and sometimes a little incentive).
-But you’ll likely find that employees are passionate and proud of the work they do, and are happy to share it with others.
+Motivating employees to get on board with a new initiative takes time (and sometimes a little incentive).
+But you’ll likely find that your people are passionate and proud of the work they do and are happy to share it with others.

-As you develop buy-in, you can equip your employees with these tips for capturing video on their phone effectively:
+As you develop buy-in, you can equip your employees with these tips for capturing video on their phones effectively:

-Find the right story to tell — Are you working on a new project?
+- Find the right story to tell — Are you working on a new project?
 Is this an educational moment that a prospective client may benefit from?
-Can you tell a story that highlights the company’s expertise or a unique service offering?
-Look for moments that tell an interesting story, and when you identify one, whip out your phone!
+Can you tell a story highlighting the company’s expertise or a unique service offering?
+Look for moments that tell a compelling story; when you spot one, whip out your phone!

-Don’t use zoom — Zooming while filming can create shakiness and decrease picture quality.
+- Don’t use digital zoom — Zooming while filming can create shakiness and decrease picture quality.
 Instead, “zoom” with your feet and get close to your subject when safe/possible.
-(And remember to keep a steady hand so your video isn’t shaky.)
+(Remember to keep a steady hand so your video isn’t shaky.)

-Use the exposure lock — In video mode, tap your screen and hold it until the AE/AF box appears.
+- Use the exposure lock — In video mode, tap your screen and hold it until the AE/AF box appears.
 Once it does, your camera’s focus is locked.
 This will keep your video sharp even if your subject moves around.
+(Be aware that you may need to unlock and refocus if you and/or your subject are moving around a lot.)

-Turn on airplane mode — This way no phone calls, texts or notifications can interrupt while you’re filming.
+- Turn on airplane mode — This way, no phone calls, texts or other notifications can interrupt while you’re filming.

 Cool, so what do I do with it?

-Once you start collecting interesting video from your employees, there are lot of ways you can utilize it, for example:
+Once you start collecting interesting video content from your employees, there are a lot of ways you can utilize it, for example:

 - Consider if it could serve as good b-roll footage for a case study or testimonial video

-- If it’s a behind-the-scenes look at your company culture, maybe it could be a fun social media share
+- If it’s a behind-the-scenes look at your company culture, perhaps it could be a fun social media share

-- If the employee narrates the video and is explaining an interesting aspect of their job, maybe it’s suitable for your internal employee newsletter or intranet
+- If the employee narrates the video and is explaining a notable aspect of their job, maybe it’s suitable for your internal employee newsletter or intranet

-No matter how you decide to leverage your employee-generated video content, remember: it’s video you otherwise wouldn’t have had at your disposal.
-Plus, you didn’t have to pay a videographer to shoot it!
+No matter how you leverage your employee-generated video content, remember: it’s content you otherwise wouldn’t have had at your disposal.
+Plus, you didn’t have to hire a videographer to shoot it!